blueokanna/ChatGLM-Java-SDK/README.md

 ### 2.2 Senior Developer👨🏼‍💻

-For senior developers, this version is only a simple development, there are `temperature`, `top_p`, `incremental`, `return_type` and other parameters have not been added to this development.
-We will follow up with the development in the future, and of course we would like to ask other developers to provide technical support for this project!
+For senior developers, we will follow up the development work in the future, the current version is the language model version of ChatGLM-4, and has solved the problem of SSE Chinese input can not be read, of course, we also hope that other developers to provide technical support for this project!
 Thank you in advance!

 ----